deutschebank/fluxnova-docs-manual/content/reference/connect/extending-connect.md

 To provide a custom configurator, you have to

-* Provide a custom implementation of `org.finos.flowave.connect.spi.ConnectorConfigurator`
+* Provide a custom implementation of `org.finos.fluxnova.connect.spi.ConnectorConfigurator`
-* Add the configurator's fully qualified classname to a file named `META-INF/services/org.finos.flowave.connect.spi.ConnectorConfigurator`
+* Add the configurator's fully qualified classname to a file named `META-INF/services/org.finos.fluxnova.connect.spi.ConnectorConfigurator`
 * Ensure that the artifact containing the configurator is reachable from Connect's classloader

 # Custom Connector

-A connector is an implementation of the interface `org.finos.flowave.connect.spi.Connector`.
-An implementation of this interface can be registered by implementing the SPI `org.finos.flowave.connect.spi.ConnectorProvider`.
+A connector is an implementation of the interface `org.finos.fluxnova.connect.spi.Connector`.
+An implementation of this interface can be registered by implementing the SPI `org.finos.fluxnova.connect.spi.ConnectorProvider`.
 Connect uses the Java platform's service loader mechanism to lookup provider implementations at runtime.

 To provide a custom connector, you have to

-* Provide a custom implementation of `org.finos.flowave.connect.spi.Connector`
+* Provide a custom implementation of `org.finos.fluxnova.connect.spi.Connector`
-* Provide a custom implementation of `org.finos.flowave.connect.spi.ConnectorProvider`
+* Provide a custom implementation of `org.finos.fluxnova.connect.spi.ConnectorProvider`
-* Add the provider's fully qualified classname to a file named `META-INF/services/org.finos.flowave.connect.spi.ConnectorProvider`
+* Add the provider's fully qualified classname to a file named `META-INF/services/org.finos.fluxnova.connect.spi.ConnectorProvider`
 * Ensure that the artifact containing the provider is reachable from Connect's classloader

-If you now call `org.finos.flowave.connect.Connectors.getAvailableConnectors()`, then the custom connector is returned along with the built-in connectors.
+If you now call `org.finos.fluxnova.connect.Connectors.getAvailableConnectors()`, then the custom connector is returned along with the built-in connectors.
-Furthermore, `org.finos.flowave.connect.Connectors.getConnector(String connectorId)`
+Furthermore, `org.finos.fluxnova.connect.Connectors.getConnector(String connectorId)`
 can be used to explicity retrieve the connector by a specific provider.